redsolver/skynet/README.md

 # Skynet SDK for Dart

-Use Sia Skynet and SkyDB in your Dart and Flutter projects.
+Use Sia Skynet and SkyDB in your Dart and Flutter projects (Decentralized CDN and database)

 This package allows you to use the decentralized SkyDB (https://blog.sia.tech/skydb-a-mutable-database-for-the-decentralized-web-7170beeaa985) and upload files to Skynet.